HS-Jack-YZY/CSIT5210-data-mining-course-project/docs/PROJECT-SUMMARY.md

 **Q: "Why is the PCA variance so low (0.3%)?"**
 A: "This is actually evidence supporting my analysis.
 The low variance indicates that 768-dimensional structure cannot be meaningfully represented in 2D.
 This explains why visualization shows heavy overlap—the projection loses 99.7% of information.
 It's a symptom of the curse of dimensionality."

+**Q: "Did you check if your K-Means implementation has bugs?"**
+A: "Yes, I validated the implementation with two tests: (1) K-Means achieved 100% purity on synthetic data with clear clusters, proving the algorithm works correctly.
+(2) I discovered embeddings weren't normalized and tested the fix—normalization improved Silhouette Score by 7.6% but cluster purity remained unchanged at 25.33%.
+This confirms the problem isn't implementation bugs, but fundamental algorithm-data mismatch."

 ---